Ryzen: Desktop

 The Ryzen 9000 series of desktop processors, codenamed "Granite Ridge", were announced on June 3, 2024 at a Computex presentation.
 Utilizing the Zen 5 microarchitecture and built on a TSMC 4 nm process, Granite Ridge features up to 16 cores, uses the AM5 socket and has the same up-to-two-CCDs and one I/O die chiplet layout as the direct predecessor line of CPUs, Raphael.
 The initial lineup consists of four models with no 3D V-Cache variants, like with the Ryzen 7000 series at launch.
 Ryzen 9000 processors were originally scheduled to launch at the end of July 2024, but had been delayed to early August for quality control reasons.

 On October 21, AMD teased that it would launch X3D model(s) (featuring 3D V-Cache) in the series on November 7.
 On October 31, AMD announced it would release a Ryzen 7 9800X3D processor.
 The 9800X3D will feature 2nd-generation 3D V-Cache, wherein the V-Cache has been moved from above the CCD to below the CCD.
 This change is claimed to lower the CCD temperature, thus allowing for higher clock frequencies.
 Originally, 9000 series X3D models had been expected to arrive in January 2025.

 On January 6, 2025, AMD announced that it would release 9900X3D and 9950X3D desktop processors in Q1 2025.
 The models will have 2 CCDs, only one of which will feature 2nd-generation 3D V-Cache.

 In January 2025, AMD stated that there were no technical barriers to adding 2nd-generation 3D V-Cache to both CCDs of a CPU.
-However, internal testing led them to conclude that games would not benefit enough from such configurations, making them economically infeasible; and thus AMD declined to launch dual 3D V-Cache variants of their CPUs.
+However, internal testing led them to conclude that games would not benefit enough from such configurations, making them economically infeasible; and thus AMD declined to launch dual 3D V-Cache variants of their CPUs at the time.
+However, AMD later released a dual 3D V-Cache CPU in the form of the Ryzen 9 9950X3D2 Dual Edition on April 22, 2026.